T21 waste exemption: recover waste at a waste water treatment works

 Type of waste you can treat

-The waste codes are those listed in the List of Wastes (LoW) Regulations.
+The waste codes are listed in the following table.
 You need to make sure your waste fits within the relevant waste code and description.

 |Waste code||Type of waste|